 Andrea Gaynor, The University of Western Australia

-Gregg Mitman, University of Wisconsin-Madison

 Ruth Morgan, Monash University

 Cordula Scherer, Trinity College Dublin

 Sverker Sörlin, KTH Royal Institute of Technology

 This forum will provide an opportunity for sharing experiences of doing environmental history beyond the boundaries of academia, and reflecting on the nature and utility of those boundaries for environmental historians.
 While most, if not all, environmental histories seek to engage a wider audience, some exercises in environmental history-making are more deliberately public-facing and engaged than others.
 Sometimes we also bring our expertise or insights as environmental historians to membership of external committees, or to environmental activism.
 Several countries now have formal mechanisms for assessing academic impact and engagement, yet doubts over the motivations and validity of these exercises remain.
 There is, however, widespread agreement that increasing social injustice and ecological devastation have lent a new urgency to our work as environmental historians.
 This panel will begin with a series of short commentaries from five scholars who have taken environmental history beyond the boundaries of academia, followed by an ‘open microphone’ enabling others to share their experiences.
 We will ask: What are the risks and opportunities of environmental history beyond the boundaries of academia?
 Who are our key audiences beyond each other?
 Are there particular scales, audiences, or forms of engagement that are more receptive to environmental historical thinking and messages – or that need it more – than others?
 Are there trade-offs between activism and academic standing or credibility?
 And if we look back on environmental history within academia from beyond its boundaries, what are its most urgent and necessary tasks in an age of ecocide?
 The session will be recorded, and will conclude with a collective summary and agreement on a means of developing and widely circulating discussion outcomes.